Hill-holder

-Hill-holder is a motor vehicle device that holds the brake until the clutch is at the friction point, making it easier for a stationary vehicle to start uphill.
+A hill-holder is a motor vehicle device that holds the brake until the clutch is at the friction point, making it easier for a stationary vehicle to start uphill.
 By holding the brake in position while the vehicle is put into gear, it prevents rollback.
-It was invented by Wagner Electric and manufactured by Bendix Brake Company in South Bend, Indiana.
+The hill-holder was invented by Wagner Electric and manufactured by Bendix Brake Company in South Bend, Indiana.

 It was first introduced in 1936 as an option for the Studebaker President.
 By 1937 the device, called "NoRoL" by Bendix, was available on Hudson, Nash and many other cars.
 Studebaker and many other carmakers offered the device as either optional or standard equipment for many years.
 In modern usage, this driver-assistance system is also called hill-hold control (HHC), hill-start assist (HSA) or hill-start assist control (HAC).

 Availability

 As a trade name, it was introduced by Studebaker in the 1936 President.
 It was also promoted by Studebaker as an option in the 1939 model year.
 Later, the technology became available on a variety of modern automobiles, starting with the 2005-onwards Volkswagen Passat, 2011-onwards Volkswagen Jetta, and 2004-onwards Volkswagen Phaeton and Touareg.
 It is further available on the Subaru Forester, Subaru Impreza and Subaru Legacy.
 The 2009 Dodge Challenger SRT8 also comes equipped with hill-holder.

 Similar systems are or were in use by Alfa Romeo, Citroën, Fiat (including the new Fiat 500), BMW, Škoda Superb 2009, Lancia, Mercedes-Benz, Volkswagen, Lamborghini Aventador, Saab, Smart ("Hill Start Assist"), Subaru.

 Pre-WWII Cadillac ("NoRol") and Stutz ("Noback") were offered with the technology as an option.

 The mechanism was available in American car parts stores so that car owners could add to their vehicle to improve it from the late 1930s through the 1950s.
 But it required that the car have hydraulic brakes, so it could not be added to Ford Motor Company products before 1939.
 In 1949 it became available on factory-built Fords.